Master of Arts in Mathematics (Actuarial Focus)

 1. Include in the Statement of Purpose plans for using the actuarial education - for example, actuarial career plans.

-2. Send Dr. Maxwell information on what actuarial exams they have passed, if any, either including a photocopy of actual score reports or identifying the month and year in which the exam was passed so the official pass list can be used to confirm the information.
+2. Send to the actuarial program director information on what actuarial exams they have passed, if any, either including a photocopy of actual score reports or identifying the month and year in which the exam was passed so the official pass list can be used to confirm the information.

-There is no minimum score required on the GRE Quantitative for admission, although successful actuarial graduate students usually score 740 or above.
-Actuarial graduate students generally are expected to pass Exam P/1 no later than their first semester in the program, and preferably before they begin the graduate program; thus applicants need to have already succeeded in calculus, linear (matrix) algebra, calculus-based probability and, preferably probability-based statistics.
+The minimum score required on the GRE Quantitative for admission is 151, although successful actuarial graduate students usually score 161 or above.
+Actuarial graduate students generally are expected to pass SOA Exam P no later than their first semester in the program, and preferably before they begin the graduate program; thus applicants need to have already succeeded in calculus, linear (matrix) algebra, calculus-based probability and, preferably probability-based statistics.

 Since only a limited number of students can be admitted and the program is intended for students needing to learn the academic content of SOA and CAS Exams MFE, MLC, C, 3F, 3L and 4, students that have already had formal classes on much of that material or passed any of those exams will not generally be admitted.

 Although the graduate program is small (usually four new students are admitted with financial support each fall - sometimes others are admitted without support), the actuarial math classes often are not small, since they meet with undergraduate classes (but with additional questions on tests and different grading standards).